Unyxos/srcds_exporter/README.md

 ### Method 1 : Download sources and run

+You need to have NodeJS installed if you want to run the sources, NVM (Node Version Manager) is a simple tool to get it running : https://github.com/nvm-sh/nvm

 1. Download the repo (using git clone or direct zip download)
+2. Enter the srcds_exporter directory and run `npm i`, this will install all required dependencies
-2. Start the script with node : `node index.js`, you can create a service or run it in a screen to keep it active in background
+3. Start the script with node : `node index.js`, you can create a service or run it in a screen to keep it active in background

 ### Method 2 : With docker